Visiting The Butchart Gardens: A Garden Lover’s Guide

 Unlock Your Garden’s Potential.

-Yes!
-You are welcome to bring your own picnic into the gardens.
-There are designated picnic areas near the parking lot, perfect for enjoying a meal before or after your garden tour.
+Yes.
+You’re welcome to bring a picnic and enjoy it in the designated areas near the parking lot.
+It’s a great option before or after your garden walk.

 colorful flowers in the garden